SandroLinux/oscar-sanderson-site/README.md

 # Oscarsanderson.net
-This is the code for oscarsanderson.net.
-More updates are coming in the future.
+This is the code for oscarsanderson.net which is my personal website.